Nitish Kumar and his incredible calisthenics, a face-off fiesta between Ghālib and Shakespeare

 tumhīñ kaho ki ye andāz-e-guftugū kyā hai

 (andāz-e-guftugū: style of conversation.
-On every matter you insist on telling me what it is, Pray, tell me what is this style of conversation?)
+On every matter you tell me what it is.
+Pray, tell me, what is this style of conversation?)

 Shakespeare: OK, fine, Mirza Gilboy, suit yourself.
-Look at the Moody, whose doctrine of political manoeuvres has been covered by your poet Faraz much better than you could ever conjure and write:
+Look at the Moody, whose doctrine of political manoeuvre has been captured by your poet Faraz much better than you could ever conjure:

 Ranjish hī sahī dil hī dukhāne ke liye aa